-In January 2019, current Head of School Naomi Reem announced that after 15 years at her post, the 2019-2020 academic year will be her last year at Milton.
+Current Head of School Naomi Reem has announced that after 15 years at her post, the 2019-2020 academic year will be her last year at Milton.

 The Board of Trustees has appointed a Search Committee headed by former Board President and long-time Trustee Helaine Greenfeld (Jake Mintz ’07, Abby Mintz ’11), and engaged a search firm, DRG Search.
 Ranked as one of Forbes’ 2018 and 2017 Best Executive Recruiting Firms, DRG Search has extensive experience and a successful track record of working with Jewish day schools.